banodoco/Steerable-Motion/README.md

 I believe that that are endless ways to expand upon and extend the ideas in this node.

-For example, you can use Ostiris' composition IPA to provide additional structure to the generation:
+In an example included in the workflow, you can use [Ostris' Composition IPA](https://huggingface.co/ostris/ip-composition-adapter) to provide  structure to the generation:

 ![IPA Structure](https://github.com/banodoco/steerable-motion/blob/main/demo/ipa_structure.gif)

-Additionally, in [this example by Superbeasts.ai](https://raw.githubusercontent.com/banodoco/steerable-motion/main/demo/SuperBeasts-POM-SmoothBatchCreative-V1.3.json), you can see how he uses depth maps to create a smoother motion effect.
+Additionally, in [this example by Superbeasts.ai](https://raw.githubusercontent.com/banodoco/steerable-motion/main/demo/SuperBeasts-POM-SmoothBatchCreative-V1.3.json), you can see how he uses depth maps to control the motion in different layers to create a smoother motion effect.
+There are endless possibilities!

 ## Want to give feedback, or join a community who are pushing open source models to their artistic and technical limits?